terrorizer1980/senzing-environment/README.md

     export SENZING_PROJECT_DIR=~/senzing-project
     ```

-1. :pencil2: Give the project a name.
+1. :pencil2: Give the Senzing project a name.
    The name is used as a prefix for docker containers.
    Example: